MarkArts/monadjs/README.md

   double,
 );

-// add this point neither parseInt, *2 and double+b will have been called yet
+// at this point neither parseInt, *2 and double+b will have been called yet
 // after lifing the value `add` we will be calculating the actual functions
-// and return the result of the chain of const result = lift(add);
+// and return the result of the chain of promises const result = lift(add);
 ```